"The difference between genius and stupidity is that genius has its limits" - Albert Einstein ( 1879 - 1955 )

 Also, but just theoretically, if a planetary body had just enough energy to escape its bonds to infinity but without enough energy to maintain a finite constant outward velocity, the trajectory at infinity would be parabolic; if, however, there were enough kinetic energy beyond its initial escape for an indefinite amount of constant velocity, the trajectory path would be hyperbolic.

 Saturn in deep space

-See: Law of Universal Gravitation; Light Cone; Trajectory.
+See: Law of Newton's Universal Gravitation; Light Cone; Trajectory.

-Elsewhere: In special relativity a region of space-time that is outside the light cone of a given event and hence a region that is neither past nor future.
-Namely, this is a region of space-time far beyond in the cosmos where light traveling between any two given events can be detected by any earth observation.
+Elsewhere: In special relativity a region of spacetime that is outside the light cone of a given event and hence a region that is neither past nor future.
+Namely, this is a region of spacetime far beyond in the cosmos where light traveling between any two given events can never be detected by any Earth observation.
 See: Light Cone.

 Energy: The concept of energy is usually given as tautology something like "energy is the ability of a body to perform work", yet how is "work" defined?
 Work is normally defined as a change in energy from one time period to another which equivalently results in a translating force moving a body along a distance during this same duration of time.
 Hence, this all is circular reasoning and therefore becomes a tautology.
 It is best therefore to say that energy is the capacity of a system to invoke force in the motion of bodies or particles where force is a modifying action made upon a body or particle.
 See: Force.

 where both mass, , and speed of light, , have common sense identities, although the true origin of mass, , will not be understood until finally the Higgs boson particle is discovered ( now discovered 2011 - 2013 ) and fully comprehended as to how it assigns "mass" to a body of matter.
 See: Higgs Boson; Special Theory of Relativity.